tpolecat/cats-infographic/README.md

 ## Cats Infographic

-This is an OmniGraffle 7 diagram of the Cats typeclass hierarchy.
+This is an OmniGraffle 7 diagram of the Cats typeclass hierarchy, shareable under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 The `.pdf` export, suitable for framing or tattoo design, is probably what you want.